 The distal biceps tendon rupture is a tear of the biceps tendon that prevents the transmission of forces from the muscle to the forearm bones.
 While it can happen from repetitive injury in athletes, it more commonly results from a single traumatic event in which the flexed elbow is resisted or even traumatically extended.
-The event is usually accompanied by a “popping sensation” and sense of sharp tearing around the elbow crease.
-A distal biceps tendon rupture has an equal affect to the dominant and nondominant arms of athletes.
+The event is usually accompanied by a “popping sensation” and a sense of sharp tearing around the elbow crease.
+A distal biceps tendon rupture has an equal effect on the dominant and nondominant arms of athletes.
 Fortunately, these injuries are relatively uncommon, occurring in 1 to 2 per 100,000 people.
 Furthermore, they are rarely seen in female athletes.
 The reason for this gender difference remains unclear.

 In most cases, the distal biceps tendon rupture are complete tears, such that there is no connection between the muscle and the bone.
 Partial tears can occur, however, in which the tendon is not fully detached and can still be palpated at the elbow flexion crease.
 In the case of a partial injury, the loss of strength is usually less pronounced.

 Consequences of a distal biceps rupture in an athlete

 Once a distal biceps tendon rupture occurs, it unfortunately will not heal on its own.
 Rather, the tendon will continue to retract away from the bone and slide up the arm as the muscle contracts without resistance.
 Over time, the tendon will become stiff and scarred as well.
 This loss of biceps muscle function is mostly commonly manifest by an approximately 30% loss of elbow flexion strength and 40% loss of forearm rotation strength (specifically turning the palm “upward”) in the arm.
 While this may be tolerated in low-demand patients and perhaps in the nondominant arm of an athlete, most athletes will be impaired by the weakness without a surgical repair.
 In young patients with a dominant arm injury, these injuries should typically be addressed acutely with surgical repair.